The Empire Strikes Back: Special effects and design

 Lucas's firm, Industrial Light & Magic, developed the special effects for The Empire Strikes Back at a cost of $8 million, including staffing and the construction of the company's new facility in Marin County, California.
 The building was still under construction when staff arrived in September 1978, and initially lacked the equipment that would be necessary to complete their work.
 Compared to the 360 special effects shots for Star Wars, Empire required around 600.

-The crew, supervised by Richard Edlund and Brian Johnson, included Dennis Muren, Bruce Nicholson, Lorne Peterson, Steve Gawley, Phil Tippett, Tom St. Amand, and Nilo Rodis-Jamero.
+The effects team, supervised by Richard Edlund and Brian Johnson, included Steve Gawley, Dennis Muren, Bruce Nicholson, Lorne Peterson, Nilo Rodis-Jamero, Tom St. Amand, and Phil Tippett.
 Up to 100 people worked on the project daily, including Stuart Freeborn, who was responsible mainly for crafting the Yoda puppet.
 Various techniques, including miniatures, matte paintings, stop motion, articulated models and full-size vehicles were used to create Empires many effects.